Why Buy When I Can Rent?

 Do parts require rinsing after cleaning?

-Typically, No. Provided that you have not added additional chemical after the technician has serviced the machine and parts are removed from the washer and allowed to dry in a well ventilated area, residue is typically not a problem.
+Typically, no. Provided that you have not added additional chemical after the technician has serviced the machine and parts are removed from the washer and allowed to dry in a well ventilated area, residue is typically not a problem.
 If service cycles have been extended too long for your particular application or excessive chemical has been used, it is possible to get a light white powdery residue left on parts as they dry, however this is easily rinsed away.
 If you are getting any residue, please advise PartWashers so that we may investigate the cause and help correct it.

 It's water based.
 Won't my parts rust?

-The chemical used is infused with rust inhibitor which serves two purposes.
+The detergent used is infused with rust inhibitor which serves two purposes.
 It helps condition the inside of the washer which is mild steel and it also helps prevent surface rust on your parts.
 For it to work, it is imperative that parts are removed from the washer whilst they are still warm so that the latent heat aids in the 'flash' drying of the parts.
 Where parts are left to cool inside the washer, condensation will occur and may result in surface rust on your parts.
 If managed properly, rust is seldom an issue, the fact that there are mild steel washers that are nearly 20 years old still in service is testimony to the fact that the rust inhibitor works.

 What Can I Wash?